Watch: Comedy in Communications

-As part of celebrations for International Women's Day this year the folks behind Finding Ada are hosting a 'Comedy and Communication' hour long, live-streamed panel discussion looking at how we can all use comedy techniques in our STEM communications and teaching.
+As part of celebrations for International Women's Day this year the folks behind Finding Ada hosted a 'Comedy and Communication' hour long, live-streamed panel discussion looking at how we can all use comedy techniques in our STEM communications and teaching.

 We all love a bit of a laugh, but how can you use comedy and comedic techniques in your day-today science communication, outreach and teaching?
-Our panel will talk about how comedy works and how you can use comedy techniques to elevate your communications work.
+Our panel talked about how comedy works and how you can use comedy techniques to elevate your communications work.

 - Helen Pilcher, science and comedy writer